GMM and M Estimation under Network Dependence: Introduction

 \section{Introduction}

-In recent years, asymptotic analysis of network-dependent data has garnered significant attention in econometrics \citep*[e.g.,][]{kuersteiner2019limit,leung2019normal,kuersteiner2020dynamic,KMS2021}.\footnote{This set of references excludes another important branch of the literature on network asymptotics—namely, the literature on dyadic-like networks—because its strong dependence structure differs significantly from the focus of this paper, both in terms of network structure and limit theory.} Among these, \citet*[KMS,][]{KMS2021} establish limit theorems and develop a robust variance estimator for a general class of dependent processes that encompass dependency-graph models in particular.
+In recent years, asymptotic analysis of network-dependent data has garnered significant attention in econometrics \citep*[e.g.,][]{kuersteiner2019limit,leung2019normal,kuersteiner2020dynamic,KMS2021}.\footnote{See also \citet{jenish2012spatial} for related work in which the dependence is embedded in Euclidean space.
+This set of references focuses on work related to weakly dependent structures, and thus excludes another important branch of the literature on network asymptotics, namely, the literature on exchangeable arrays, because its strong dependence structure differs substantially from the focus of the present paper, both in terms of network configuration and asymptotic theory.
+For the convenience of readers, however, I list some key theoretical contributions in this area: \citet{GRAHAM202023}, \citet{davezies2021inference}, \citet{menzel2021bootstrap}, \citet{chiang2023inference}, and \citet{graham2024kernel}, among others.
+A related notion of dependence has also been used for time series \citep[e.g.,][]{babii2022machine}.} In the most recent one of these, \citet*[KMS,][]{KMS2021} establish limit theorems and develop a robust variance estimator for a general class of dependent processes that encompass dependency-graph models in particular.
 Their framework, grounded in a conditional $\psi$-dependence concept adopted from \citet{doukhan1999new}, offers powerful tools for handling network data and has spurred further research in related fields.
-Furthermore, the theory and methods introduced by KMS have been widely applied in economic and econometric studies of network models.
+Furthermore, the theory and methods introduced by KMS have been widely applied in econometric studies of network models \citep[e.g.,][among others]{leung2022_dependence,gao_ding2023_network,hoshino_yanagi2024_noncompliance}.

 Many applications, particularly those involving nonlinear models like limited dependent variable models, demand uniform convergence results.
 In the context of general classes of M estimators (including maximum likelihood estimators) and generalized method of moments (GMM) estimators, a uniform law of large numbers (ULLN) is crucial for ensuring that the empirical criterion function converges uniformly to its population counterpart.
-This uniform convergence is fundamental for establishing the consistency—and subsequently the asymptotic normality—of these estimators, as detailed in standard references such as the handbook chapter by \citet[][Section 2]{NeweyMcFadden1994}.
+This uniform convergence is fundamental for establishing the consistency, and subsequently the asymptotic normality, of these estimators, as detailed in standard references such as the handbook chapter by \citet[][Section 2]{NeweyMcFadden1994}.